acastro969/nestjs-coffee/README.md

 ```

 ### Pipes
+---
 Pipes are classes annotated with the @Injectable() decorator which implements the PipeTransform interface.
 They typically have two use cases, one being transformation (ex: transforming input data) and the other one being validation (ex: validating input data and throwing an exception in case it's invalid).

+In both cases any transormation or validation operate on the arguments being processed by a controller route handler, this operations takes place BEFORE a method is invoked.
+After which the route handler is invoked with the (potentially) transformed arguments.

+Nest comes with some built-in pipes out-of-the-box, those are:
+- ValidationPipe
+- ParseIntPipe
+- ParseFloatPipe
+- ParseBoolPipe
+- ParseArrayPipe
+- ParseUUIDPipe
+- ParseEnumPipe
+- DefaultValuePipe
+- ParseFilePipe

 ### Interceptors
+---
 (WIP)

 ### Guards
+---
 (WIP)

 ### Middlewares
+---
 (WIP)

 ### Tests
+---
 (WIP)